-Following questions have been asked in GATE CS exam.
+The following questions have been asked in the GATE CS exam.

 1. Given the following expression grammar:

 E -> E * F | F+E | F

 F -> F-F | id which of the following is true?
 (GATE CS 2000)

 Precedence in grammar is enforced by making sure that a production rule with a higher precedence operator will never produce an expression with an operator with lower precedence.

 In the given grammar ‘-’ has higher precedence than ‘*’

 2. Consider a program P that consists of two source modules M1 and M2 contained in two different files.
 If M1 contains a reference to a function defined in M2 the reference will be resolved at (GATE CS 2004)